jimz7/jimz7.github.io/README.md

-# Jinze Zhao — personal website and research notes
+# personal website and research notes

 An academic homepage and a Markdown + LaTeX blog, built with Next.js and exported as a static website for [GitHub Pages](https://jimz7.github.io/).